 Having an agenda sets your expectations for the interview in terms of how it will go and gives you an opportunity to better prepare yourself.

 For example, a short introductory or screening call with the recruiter may go like this:

 - Description of the hiring process

 - Administrative questions – i.e. salary expectations, if visa assistance is required, etc.

-If the recruiter or hiring manager doesn’t want to give you an agenda, it’s a clear indicator they’re not very organized internally.
-Note that as a red flag, as this may be a place where you don’t want to work.
+If the recruiter or hiring manager doesn’t want to give you an agenda, it’s could be an indicator they’re not very organized internally.
+Note that as a red flag, as this may potentially be a place you don’t want to work.

 4) Find Out What Language The Interview Will Be In

-If you’re unclear if the interview will be in English or German, be sure to check with the recruiter or hiring manager.
-At this point, be honest about your language skills This makes your abilities clear to them and ensures they bring the right people to the interview.
+If you’re unclear if the interview will be in English or German, check with the recruiter or hiring manager.
+At this point, be super honest about your language skill.
+Sometimes people only speak English in some departments, while other departments operate completely in German.